Vol. II, No. 4

 Phillippi v.
 Central Intelligence Agency, Civ.
 Action No. 80-1940 (D.C.
 Cir., June 25, 1981).

 In this case, the D.C.
 Circuit Court held that the FOIA did not require the CIA to disclose documents relating to its efforts to suppress news reports on the Glomar Explorer project.
-In doing so, it relied on 50 U.S.C.
+In doing so, it relied on 50 U.S.C. § 403(d)(3) which provides that the "Director of Central Intelligence shall be responsible for protecting intelligence sources and methods from unauthorized disclosure."

 The court noted that the public record was consistent with two theories: (1) that the press reports were generally true, and (2) that they reflected a CIA fallback story for the Glomar project.
 Because the documents would reveal which theory was true they are protected under FOIA.
 Records of conversations between the then-CIA Director and members of the media about the Glomar Explorer were protected because the press might not have published everything it knew; because without the documents foreign agents may not know the source of information; and because even if the reports were true, public confirmation would adversely affect foreign relations.